siennathesane/pleiades/docs/rfcs/GUIDE.md

 If applicable, list mitigating factors that may make each drawback acceptable.

-Investigate the consequences of the proposed change onto other areas of CockroachDB.
+Investigate the consequences of the proposed change onto other areas of Pleiades.
 If other features are impacted, especially UX, list this impact as a reason not to do the change.
 If possible, also investigate and suggest mitigating actions that would reduce the impact.
 You can for example consider additional validation testing,